 In order to comply with our contractual, statutory, and management obligations and responsibilities, we process personal data, including sensitive personal data, from job applicants, employees and volunteers.

-Sensitive personal data can include, but isn’t limited to, information relating to health, racial or ethnic origin, and criminal convictions.
-In certain circumstances, we may process personal data or sensitive personal data, without explicit consent.
+Special category and criminal offences personal data can include, but isn’t limited to, information relating to health, racial or ethnic origin, and criminal convictions.
+In certain circumstances, we may process this data without explicit consent.
 Further information on what data is collected and why it’s processed is given below.

 - Contractual responsibilities: Our contractual responsibilities include those arising from the contract of employment.
 The data processed to meet contractual responsibilities includes, but is not limited to, data relating to: payroll, bank account, postal address, sick pay, leave, maternity pay, pension and emergency contacts.

 - Statutory responsibilities: Our statutory responsibilities are those imposed through law on us as an employer.
-The data processed to meet statutory responsibilities includes, but is not limited to, data relating to: tax, national insurance, statutory sick pay, statutory maternity pay, family leave, work permits, equal opportunities monitoring.
+The data processed to meet statutory responsibilities includes, but is not limited to, data relating to: tax, national insurance, health and social care levy, statutory sick pay, statutory maternity pay, family leave, work permits, equal opportunities monitoring.

 - Management responsibilities: Our management responsibilities are those necessary for our legitimate interest in the effective administration of our Human Resources tasks.
 The data processed to meet management responsibilities includes, but is not limited to, data relating to: contact details, recruitment and employment, training and development, absence and disciplinary matters.
 Please see Your personal information rights for further details.

-This is information about racial or ethnic origin, political opinions, religious beliefs or other similar beliefs, trade union membership, physical or mental health, sexual life, and criminal allegations, proceedings or convictions.
+This is information about racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, Biometric data (where used for identification purposes), physical or mental health, sexual life and sexual orientation, criminal allegations, proceedings or convictions.